 What do I need to include in my Management Plan?

-A Management Plan must be submitted with all applications for planning permission for a children's residential and supported accommodation use.
+A Management Plan must be submitted with all applications for planning permission for residential and supported accommodation use.

 The following questions can be used as a guide to help prepare your management plan: